strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 - The behaviour of Http4k in extreme connection counts is *opposite*, reaching its peak *successful* req/s of ~3500, despite the presence of non-zero error ratio.
   This stems from both increased efficiency and, to a lesser extent, exceeding Docker CPU limits.
-  More on these below.
+  More on these later.

 Coincidence or not,
-Actix & Ktor that share somewhat similar shapes in the graph are both based on async executors and low thread counts, while Http4k uses more conventional high thread count and blocking I/O.
+Actix & Ktor that share somewhat similar shapes in the graph are both based on async executors and low thread counts, while Http4k with slightly different pattern uses more conventional high thread count and blocking I/O.

 Note that Google Cloud Run's default (and maximum) concurrent connection count of 80 almost exactly hits the sweet spot of all measured implementations.